Psy-Fer/interARTIC/README.md

 Once extracted, you should see two directories:
 1. *FLFL031920* containing a subset of a GridION sequencing run (with live base-calling enabled) of 10 multiplexed COVID-19 samples.
 The *fast5* files, *fastq* files and the sequencing summary file are amongst the extracted data.
 This example dataset follows the same directory structure of a nanopore sequencing run (with live base-calling enabled).
 2. *sample-barcodes* containing a .csv manifest file that matches sample names to sample barcodes.

+**IMPORTANT: Make sure the the data directory and file names do not contain white space and non-ASCII characters.**

 ## Step 3: Configuring interARTIC